Table of Contents

 1) Systematic communication: Formal communication relies on following the organization’s structure and chain of command to convey information.
 This helps in a seamless flow of information from one level to another.
 The levels of communication are:

 3) Helps in maintaining permanent records: There are two main types of communication channels used in communication – verbal communication and written communication.
 Written communication forms such as letters, reports, memos, etc. are all filed and kept permanently as records.
-Verbal communication can be recorded as well in the form of voice memos.
+Verbal forms of communication can be recorded as well in the form of voice memos.

 Realted Reading:

-5) Emphasis on work: One of the prime metrics of formal communication is that all employees in a company have predefined roles and tasks allotted to them.
+5) Emphasis on work: One of the prime merits of formal communication is that all employees in a company have predefined roles and tasks allotted to them.
 A formal communication system in an organization promotes focusing more on work and less on interpersonal relationships during business hours.

 6) Stability to the company: A key objective of formal communication is to help a company in maintaining a stable position.
 It eliminates chaos as the chain of command is clearly defined.
 All activities are documented and reported to the concerned authority.
 This gives the company a solid organizational structure.